XRPLF/xrpl-dev-portal/content/references/http-websocket-apis/public-api-methods/transaction-methods/submit.md

 * `invalidTransaction` - The transaction is malformed or otherwise invalid.
 * `noPath` - The transaction did not include paths, and the server was unable to find a path by which this payment can occur.
 (Sign-and-Submit mode only)
 * `tooBusy` - The transaction did not include paths, but the server is too busy to do pathfinding right now.
 Does not occur if you are connected as an admin.
 (Sign-and-Submit mode only)
 * `notSupported` - Signing is not supported by this server (Sign-and-Submit mode only.)
-If you are the server admin, you can still access signing when connected [as an admin](admin-api-methods.html), or you could [enable public signing](enable-public-signing.html).
-[New in: rippled 1.1.0][]
+If you are the server admin, you can still access signing when connected as an admin, or you could enable public signing.

 <!--{# common link defs #}-->